eSynergy-Solutions/sales-ai-assistant/README.md

 ## Use Cases

-- **Retrieving Case Studies** - Sales reps can rapidly pull up relevant case studies, projects, and customer success stories by querying the system during a chat.
+- **Retrieving Case Studies** - Sales and account managers can rapidly pull up relevant case studies, projects, and customer success stories by querying the system during a chat.
 This provides supporting proof for product capabilities.

-- **Getting Project Details** - When chatting with a customer about an ongoing or past project, reps can obtain specifics like timelines, milestones, and deliverables quickly without having to search across multiple systems.
+- **Getting Project Details** - When chatting with a customer about an ongoing or past project, sales can obtain specifics like timelines, milestones, and deliverables quickly without having to search across multiple systems.

 - **Generating New Case Studies** - The system can auto-generate draft case studies using an existing case study as a template, replacing names, stats, and other details as provided by the sales rep.

-- **Improving Case Studies** - Reps can ask the system for suggestions on improving a case study, such as adding more metrics, focusing on certain details, or clarifying the challenges faced.
+- **Improving Case Studies** - User can ask the system for suggestions on improving a case study, such as adding more metrics, focusing on certain details, or clarifying the challenges faced.

 - **Drafting Communications** - The application can draft emails, chat messages, social media posts, etc. tailored for a customer based on past interactions and knowledge.